Huskyeder/stackato-doc/admin/cluster/index.rst

 	$ kato op static_ip

 .. note::
-  If the IP address of the Core node changes, the :ref:`kato node migrate
+  If the IP address of the Core node changes, you must reconfigure the cluster to use the new MBUS IP address.
+Run :ref:`kato node migrate
-  <kato-command-ref-node-attach>` command must be run on all nodes in the
-  cluster (starting with the Core node) to set the new CORE_IP.
+  <kato-command-ref-node-migrate>` (or :ref:`kato op static_ip
+  <server-config-static-ip>`) on the Core node, then :ref:`kato node
+  attach <server-cluster-attach>` on all other cluster nodes.

 Hostname
 ^^^^^^^^